-- 1. Accused of a Violation occurs when the Director of Student Conduct or designee brings a Formal Charge against a Student, Student Group, or Student Organization to initiate a Conduct Procedure. - Administrative Hearing Panel means a body of three persons appointed by the Director of Student Conduct or designee, consisting of either (a) University administrators and/or faculty members; or (b) one or more University administrators and/or faculty members and one or more Student Judicial Board members, that addresses Formal Charges against a Student, Student Group, or Student Organization. - 3.
+- 1. Accused of a Violation occurs when the Director of Student Conduct or designee brings a Formal Charge against a Student, Student Group, or Student Organization to initiate a Conduct Procedure. - 2.
+Administrative Hearing Officer means a trained University administrator or faculty member, or a trained third party, appointed by the Director of Student Conduct or designee, who addresses Formal Charges against a Student, Student Group, or Student Organization. - 3.
+Administrative Hearing Panel means a body of three trained persons appointed by the Director of Student Conduct or designee, consisting of either (a) University administrators and/or faculty members; or (b) one or more University administrators and/or faculty members and one or more Student Government Association (SGA) Judicial Branch members, that addresses Formal Charges against a Student, Student Group, or Student Organization. - 4.
 Advisor means a person invited to a Conduct Procedure by a Respondent, Complainant, or witness whose role in the Conduct Procedure is limited to conferring with and advising the Respondent, Complainant, or witness.
-An Advisor is not permitted to argue, make statements, or question witnesses, but may respond to questions if asked by Hearing Panel members to do so.
-See Chapter 7, Section II of this Code. - 4.
-Affirm means to approve and uphold the determination of a lower level decision-maker. - 5.
-Code means University Policy 406, The Code of Student Responsibility. - 6.
-Complainant means a member of the University community who files a complaint against a Student, Student Group, or Student Organization for violation of this Code; or for purposes of the Sexual Misconduct, Relationship Violence, and Stalking Complaint Procedures set forth in Chapter 8 of this Code, a Student who allegedly experienced the Sexual Misconduct, Relationship Violence, or Stalking. - 7.
-Conduct Rules means the Prohibited Conduct set forth in Chapter 5 of this Code. - 8.
-Conduct Procedure means a meeting, hearing, or other procedure addressing alleged conduct of a Student, Student Group, or Student Organization, during which a designated University official, board, or panel considers information and/or documentation in order to address whether a Student, Student Group, or Student Organization has violated this Code. - 9.
+An Advisor is not permitted to argue, make statements, or question witnesses, but may respond to questions if asked by Hearing Panel members or the Administrative Hearing Officer to do so.
+See Chapter 7, Section II.2 and Chapter 8, Section V.1 of this Code. - Affirm means to approve and uphold the determination or recommendation of a lower level decisionmaker. - 6.
+Code means University Policy 406, The Code of Student Responsibility. - 7.
+Complainant means a member of the University community who files a complaint against a Student, Student Group, or Student Organization for violation of this Code.
+For purposes of the Additional Conduct Procedures Applicable to Sexual Misconduct, Relationship Violence, Stalking, and Related Retaliation Complaints set forth in Chapter 8 of this Code, a Complainant is a Student who allegedly experienced the Sexual Misconduct, Relationship Violence, Stalking, or Related Retaliation. - 8.
+Conduct Rules means the Prohibited Conduct set forth in Chapter 5 of this Code. - 9.
+Conduct Procedure means a meeting, hearing, or other procedure addressing alleged conduct of a Student, Student Group, or Student Organization, during which a designated University official, board, or panel considers information and/or documentation in order to address whether a Student, Student Group, or Student Organization has violated this Code. - 10.
 Consent means an affirmative decision by all participants to engage in mutually acceptable sexual activity.
 Consent means unambiguous, clear, knowing, and voluntary approval given by words or demonstrated actions to engage in sexual activity.
 This decision must be made freely and actively by all participants.
 If any confusion or ambiguity on the issue of Consent arises at any time during the sexual activity, each participant must stop and clarify from the other participant(s) a willingness to continue.
 Silence, passivity, or lack of resistance does not imply Consent.
-A previous relationship or prior participation in a sexual activity does not imply Consent to other forms of sexual activities Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another person.
+A previous relationship or prior participation in a sexual activity between the participants does not indicate current Consent.
+Consent to one form of sexual activity does not imply Consent to other forms of sexual activities.
+Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another person.
 Being under the influence of drugs or alcohol does not relieve one's responsibility to obtain Consent.